Baltic Life Science Venture Builder

 – Other

-As the healthcare ecosystem continues to evolve, our map will be constantly changing.
-We continue to work on the structure of the map, and will do detailing when several companies are working on the same topic or market.
-If you have not found a section for yourself, or see a need to suggest a different section, email us at info@expanse.vc and we will certainly consider your suggestion.
+As the healthcare ecosystem continues to evolve, our map will remain dynamic.
+We are committed to refining the map’s structure and providing greater detail, particularly when multiple companies are engaged in the same domain or market.
+If you find that a specific category is lacking or if you wish to propose a new section, please reach out to us at info@expanse.vc, and we will certainly consider your input.

-CRITERIA FOR INCLUSION OF A COMPANY/PROJECT ON THE MAP:
+OUR CRITERIA FOR INCLUDING A COMPANY/PROJECT ON THE MAP ENTAIL:

-– Healthcare technology development companies, focused on healthcare (suppliers, patients, regulators) or life sciences (pharmaceuticals, medical devices), as well as companies providing services or willing to cooperate with developer companies;
+– Companies primarily focused on healthcare technology development, serving healthcare stakeholders (suppliers, patients, regulators), or life sciences (pharmaceuticals, medical devices), as well as those offering services or seeking collaboration with development-focused companies;

-– The presence of a headquarters in Latvia (mandatory for startup companies) or a representative office, a branch office.
+– A physical presence in Latvia (mandatory for startup companies), either through a headquarters, representative office, or branch office.

-– Provided information about themselves: website, contact person, contact details, short information about themselves, logo.
+– Provision of relevant information about the entity, including a website, contact person, contact details, a brief self-description, and a logo.

-We hope that the Baltic Life Science Map 2023 will present a comprehensive picture of the start-ups and the scope of medical technology development, which demonstrates the readiness and potential of the Latvian and Baltic ecosystem and makes it attractive to innovative companies from other countries.
+We envision that the Baltic Life Science Map 2023 will offer a comprehensive overview of startups and the scope of medical technology development.
+This representation underscores the readiness and potential of the Latvian and Baltic ecosystems, making them appealing destinations for innovative enterprises from around the world.